radiantlogic-v8/documentation-new/documentation/cfs/04-user-roles.md

 ![](media/apps-gallery.png)

-Click "Configure" next to a template to create an application using this template.
+Click **Configure** next to a template to create an application using this template.

 ### Circle of Trust